vikashask/programming-notes/git-tutorial/for-multiple-branch.md

     git merge develop
     git branch -d feature_branch

-    delete branch from local and remote. go to that branch git push --delete origin login
+### Delete branch from local and remote. go to that branch then
+    git push --delete origin login

   ```